Colfax County, Nebraska

 Colfax County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 10,582.
-Its county seat is Schuyler.
+As of the 2020 census, the population was 10,582, and was estimated to be 10,934 in 2025.
+The county seat and the largest city is Schuyler.

+In the Nebraska license plate system, Colfax County was represented by the prefix "43" (as it had the 43rd-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

 The county and its seat are named after US Vice President (1869–1873) Schuyler Colfax.

-In the Nebraska license plate system, Colfax County is represented by the prefix 43 (it had the 43rd largest number of vehicles registered in the county when the license plate system was established in 1922).

-History

-Colfax County was established by the Nebraska legislature in 1869, as part of the division of Platte County into three parts.
+Colfax County was created by the Nebraska legislature on February 15, 1869, as part of the division of Platte County into three parts.
 The new county was named for Schuyler Colfax, then the vice-president of the United States.
 The site of Shell Creek Station on the Union Pacific Railroad was chosen as the county seat, and renamed Schuyler also after Colfax.
 Schuyler was incorporated in 1870, and the county's first courthouse was constructed in 1872.

-Colfax County in May 2020 had the sixth-highest per capita COVID-19 infection rate of any American county.
-About one of every 23 residents has tested positive, with 467 cases.
-As of October 2020, one in every 13 residents has tested positive, with 798 cases.

 Geography

-According to the US Census Bureau, the county has an area of 417 sqmi, of which 412 sqmi is land and 4.9 sqmi (1.2%) is water.
+According to the United States Census Bureau, the county has a total area of 416.517 sqmi, of which 411.460 sqmi is land and 5.057 sqmi (1.21%) is water.
+It is the 86th-largest county in Nebraska by total area.